 A Singapore superyacht charter offers guests spectacular variety.
-From light shows to beautifully preserved gardens and a cutting edge science museum, Singapore offers a range of opportunities to those chartering the surrounding waters.
+From light shows to beautifully preserved gardens and a cutting edge science museum, this spectacular island offers a range of opportunities to those chartering its waters.
 Discover the best things to do when visiting Singapore on a yacht charter.

-To help get you started, our experts have hand-selected some of the best things to do on the islands on your superyacht charter.
+To help get you started, our experts have hand-selected some of the best things to do on the island on your superyacht charter.

 Nestled within the impressive Sentosa Cove, the ONE°15 Marina Club is at the centre of Singapore's emerging yachting community.
 Having earned a number of awards for its hospitality and amenities, the club provides an ideal retreat for boaters visiting the island.

 Designed with both families and couples in mind, the marina offers signature spa treatments, fine dining and a variety of recreational programmes.
 Situated on the scenic waterfront, the club isn’t wrong to think of itself as a 'luxurious playground by the sea’ and more ‘lifestyle destination’ than 'resort’.

 Consistent with Singapore’s ongoing commitment to yachting, the marina has plenty of berthing options and facilities to meet the needs of its yacht charter visitors.
 The perfect antidote to Singapore’s city surroundings, the marina makes for a suitably relaxing stop-off on your charter vacation.